-In 2009, more than 460,000 Oregon adults were estimated as ever having asthma (lifetime) and almost 300,000 were estimated to have current asthma.1 Asthma is associated with environment, genetics, and other factors, and is characterized by recurrent episodes of chest tightness, wheezing, cough and shortness of breath.
+In 2015, almost 340,000 Oregon adults were estimated to have current asthma.1 Asthma is associated with environment, genetics, and other factors, and is characterized by recurrent episodes of chest tightness, wheezing, cough and shortness of breath.
 In an asthma attack, the muscles around the airways tighten, causing less air to circulate.
 Swelling also narrows the airways, which can cause mucus to clog it.2

 Substances or conditions in the workplace such as dust, chemicals and smoke cause or worsen WRA.
-An estimated 15% of adult asthma is due to work-related exposures.3 Although WRA is preventable, there is no evidence that its incidence is decreasing.
+Nationally, an estimated 15% of adult asthma is due to work-related exposures.3 Although WRA is preventable, there is no evidence that its incidence is decreasing.

 Who conducts WRA surveillance?

 The National Institute for Occupational Safety and Health (NIOSH) funds California, Massachusetts, Michigan, New Jersey, and New York to conduct asthma surveillance.
 While Oregon does not receive funding to monitor WRA specifically, asthma is a priority issue for Oregon.
 The Oregon Asthma Program conducts asthma surveillance and provides resources and data about asthma among Oregonians.